ArthurSonzogni/chromiumos-platform2/power_manager/docs/keyboard_backlight.md

 video is detected.

-If the device is incapable of detecting hovering, the backlight is turned on only in response to user activity (e.g. keyboard or touchpad events) instead.
+If the device is incapable of detecting hovering, the backlight is turned on only in response to user activity (including keyboard presses, touchpad events, or plugging/unplugging the device into AC) instead.
 This is controlled by the `keyboard_backlight_turn_on_for_user_activity` preference, enabled by default.

 The user is able to adjust the keyboard backlight brightness by holding Alt while pressing the Brightness Up or Brightness Down keys.
 The brightness moves